Besloten vennootschap

-A Dutch bv may be created by one or more individuals or legal entities, Dutch or foreign, with a minimum paid in capital of less than €1.
+A Dutch bv may be created by one or more individuals or legal entities, Dutch or foreign, with a minimum paid in capital of €1.
 A notarized deed of incorporation is executed and filed.
 The deed must be in Dutch.
 It must contain details of the incorporators, and of the initial Members of the Board, their amounts of participation and payments of initial capital.
 The deed also contains the Articles of Association, consisting of at least: